 The results are in accordance with Olivya et al. (2021) where seed priming with combination of P. fluorescens + T. viride + coconut water showed more seedling vigour index.
 Enhanced SVI-I in combination treatment of P. fluorescens + T. viride + coconut water was due to the synergistic effect of bioagents and coconut water (Vij et al. 2022).

-3.7 Seedling vigour index II (SVI-II)
+3.7 Seedling vigor index II (SVI-II)

 It was observed that mean SVI-II varies from 1612 to 1400.
 All the treatments recorded significantly minimum SVI-II as compared to control.
-Among the treatments coconut water priming recorded highest vigour index II (1612).
+Among the treatments coconut water priming recorded highest vigor index II (1612).
 Since SVI-II is a product of germination and seedling dry weight, a rise in either component contributes increased SVI-II.
 It was noticed that seedling dry weight recorded highest might be the reason for increased SVI-II.

 3.8 Mean germination time